Linear time encodable binary code achieving GV bound with linear time encodable dual achieving GV bound: Introduction

 \subsection{Organization}

-The remainder of this paper is organized as follows.
-Firstly, we set notation in \Cref{sec:prelims}, before providing a broad overview of our proof strategy for \Cref{thm:main_informal} in \Cref{sec:proof-strategy}.
+In \Cref{sec:prelims} we set notation The remainder of this paper is organized as follows.
+Firstly, we set notation, define RMA codes, review their existing analysis, and we define our pair of dual codes in \Cref{sec:prelims}.
+Next, we provide a broad overview of our proof strategy for \Cref{thm:main_informal} in \Cref{sec:proof-strategy}.
 The bulk of the proof is contained in \Cref{sec:middle-weight,sec:bounding-edge}.
-Next, we discussing the utility of these codes in the context of the encrypted matrix-vector product problem~\Cref{sec:crypto-application}.
+Next, we discuss the utility of these codes in the context of the encrypted matrix-vector product problem~\Cref{sec:crypto-application}.